filiphazardous/blog2/README.md

+# Pixieblog
-# Simple test-project for Strapi/Vue combo
+A simple test-project for Strapi/Vue combo

 ## Create the dev environment

 - Install docker
 - Create a strapi project to get the env variables
-- Copy the `docker-compose.env.example.yml` file to `docker-compose.env.yml` and fill in the env variables
+- Copy the `.env.example` file to `.env` and fill in the env variables

 ## Run the dev environment
 - Run `npm run dev` in the project root

-Note: The logs will show a couple of failed attempts to start, this is because strapi isn't able to start until mariadb accepts connections.
-This is not a problem, the strapi instance will just try to start over and over until the database is available.
+## Test the prod environment
+- Run `npm run prod` in the project root

+## Other docker related stuff
+- `npm run logs` will output the logs
+- `npm run stop` will stop the environments

 ## Rebuild some aspect of the environment
 If you need to trigger a docker image rebuild, eg because you changed the package.json file, this can be done with `npm run rebuild:vue` (or  strapi or mariadb).
-If you want to rebuild all images, that'- as easy as `npm run rebuild`
+If you want to rebuild all images, that's as easy as `npm run rebuild`